-Note: Beginning FY2015, the District implemented GASB Statements 68 and 71, restating and decreasing beginning net position by \$191,371,711.
+Note: Beginning FY2015, the District implemented GASB Statements 68 and 71, restailing and decreasing beginning net position by \$191,371,711.
 Incremental taxes were first reported in 2015 with an equal amount reported as instruction expenditures.

 Note: Beginning in FY2013, the District implemented GASB Statement No. 65.
 As a result, the beginning net position was decreased by \$2,369,335.
 Prior years have not been restated.
+Note: Beginning in FY2011, School Food Services was reclassified as a governmental activity rather than a business-type activity.

-Fund Balances - Governmental Funds Last Ten Fiscal Years Years Ended June 30, 2006 to 2015

-(modified accrual basis of accounting)
+Fund Balances - Governmental Funds Last Ten Fiscal Years Years Ended June 30, 2006 to 2015 (modified accrual basis of accounting)